tidalmigrations/tidalmigrations.github.io/pages/api/get_several.md

 title: Getting Apps and Resources within your Move Group
 keywords: databases, server, apps, movegroups
 last_updated: Feb 22, 2018
-summary: "Getting all Applications, Databases and Servers in the Move Groups with the Tidal Migrations API."
+summary: "Get all your Move Groups and their associated Applications, Databases and Servers."
 sidebar: main_sidebar
-permalink: getall.html
+permalink: getallmovegroups.html
 ---

 Before using each endpoint, you must authenticate to the Tidal Migrations API: